-Two departments which definitely benefit from working together are recruitment and learning & development.
-Why?
-They're often both solving the same problems - but in different ways and with different remits.
+Two departments which benefit from working together are recruitment/HR and L&D. Why?
+They’re often both solving the same problems – but in different ways and with different remits.

-Simply put, recruitment departments acquire skills by hiring; learning & development departments acquire skills by training people.
-But the goal is the same - filling a skills gap.
+Simply put, recruitment/HR departments acquire skills by hiring; L&D departments acquire skills by training people.
+But the goal is the same – filling a skills gap.

 The question is far bigger than ‘do we hire or train?’
 When operating independently, these two departments can only move forward one job/person at a time – or one project at a time, or one department at a time.

 Really, these departments should be moving the entire organisation forward.
-Ah, now I'm sure that there's a dissenting voice in your head: "we do think about the entire organisation!"
+Ah, now I’m sure that there’s a dissenting voice in your head: “But we do think about the entire organisation!”

 Unless you’re working together, there’s a limit to just how true that statement can be – the two departments may each be thinking about the whole organisation, but only within the limits of their specific remits.

-So, the recruitment department is tasked with finding a new person for a specific department.
+So, the recruitment team is tasked with finding a new person for a specific department.
 Off it goes to recruit someone (this is its remit and nature).
-Yet the learning & development department is already aware of someone who could do the job - it just so happens that this person doesn't yet have quite the skills.
+Yet the L&D department is already aware of someone who could do the job – it just so happens that this person doesn’t yet have quite the skills.
 But, with a little training (possibly taking less time than recruiting someone new) that person could be ready to roll.
-The learning & development department knows this, because they have data on that person's skills and learning path.
-The recruitment department doesn't know this because the two departments don't share data in a meaningful way.
+The L&D department knows this, because they have data on that person’s skills and learning path.
+The recruitment/HR department doesn’t know this because the two departments don’t share data in a meaningful way.

-Yes, this does leave a role empty - but that's fine.
-The organisation can either train someone for that role, or the recruitment department can do their stuff.
+Yes, this does leave a role empty – but that’s fine.
+The organisation can either train someone for that role, or the recruitment department can do its stuff.

-Or, it could be that the learning & development department identifies some areas where the training required to fill a skills gap is too onerous for the current team.
-They could embark on a more detailed (and expensive) training programme.
-Or, if they talked to the recruitment department, it could be that those skills aren't that hard to find on the job market.
+Or, it could be that the L&D department identifies some areas where the training required to fill a skills gap is too onerous for the current team.
+They could embark on a more detailed (and expensive) learning programme.
+Or, if they talked to the recruitment/HR department, it could be that those skills aren’t that hard to find on the job market.

 These are just two simple examples – yet they each still only scratch at the surface.